 (Aug 1992) • 60.7 KB • GPS: 33:52:12S, 151:12:30E

 Lunch-time office workers at the Pitt Street Mall in Sydney.
-It's a bit of a half-baked photo: I should have moved three metres to the left to center the mannequins between the couple.
+A bit of a half-baked photo: should have moved three metres to the left to center the mannequins between the couple.

 Hurstville CD shopper

 (Oct 1992) • 49.2 KB • GPS: 33:57:57S, 151:06:18E